samblenny/pumpkin-toss-game/README.md

 ## Code

-For this project, I made a tiny game engine from scratch in CircuitPython using displayio, adafruit_display_text, and adafruit_imageload, usb.core, max3421e.Max3421E, and some other CircuitPython built-in libraries.
+For this project, I made a tiny game engine from scratch in CircuitPython using mostly built-in CircuitPython libraries.
+For sprites, I used displayio.TileGrid and adafruit_imageload.
+For the gamepad, I used usb.core and max3421e.Max3421E.
+For timing to regulate the frame rate, I used supervisor.ticks_ms.

-The techniques I used are pretty straightforward, if a bit tedious.
-One of the big challenges is to stay organized so the coordinates and sprite tile numbers don't get mixed up.
-To help keep that stuff from cluttering up the rest of the code, I made two classes just for managing sprite animation cycles: catapult.Catapult and skeletons.Skeletons.
+The techniques I used are pretty straightforward, if perhaps a bit tedious.
+One of the big challenges for a project like this is to stay organized so the coordinates and sprite tile numbers don't get mixed up.
+To help keep sprite tile stuff from cluttering up the rest of the code, I made two classes just for managing sprite animation cycles: catapult.Catapult and skeletons.Skeletons.

 To understand how the code works, I recommend that you start by reading through code.py.
-It has a lot of comments to help explain the context and rationale of how I structured the code and my strategy to keep the frame rate smooth.
+It has extensive comments to help explain the rationale of how I structured the code and the strategy I used to keep the frame rate smooth.